fluvius-io/rjs-frame/lib/rjs-frame/docs/guides/breadcrumbs.md

 ### Cleanup

-1. Component unsubscribes from pageStore on unmount
+1. Component unsubscribes from appStateStore on unmount
 2. Breadcrumb state persists in global store

 ## API Reference